-Christopher Powles (Chairman) Murray Steele James Otter Alex Hambro (appointed 19 December 2016) Ian Pearson (resigned 31 January 2017)
+Christopher Powles (Chairman) Murray Steele James Otter Alex Hambro

 The Audit Committee, chaired by Christopher Powles, consists of all four Directors.
 The Audit Committee believes Mr Powles possesses appropriate and relevant financial experience as per the requirements of the UK Corporate Governance Code.
 The Board considers that the members of the Committee are independent and have collectively the skills and experience required to discharge their duties effectively.